 When looking at literature, my view was always that I wouldn't cite anything that wasn't of a high standard.

 I took time and meticulous care over my figures, to get them just right.

-I looked after it, I nurtured it, and I gave every section the time and thought it deserved.
-I did it well for the sake of doing it well, and not for external approval, and so I finished each day happy with what I’d done, which made the next day easy to start.
+I looked after my writing, I nurtured it, and I gave every section the time and thought it deserved.
+I did it well for the sake of doing it well, and not for external approval, and so I finished each day happy with what I'd done, which made the next day easy to start.

 Of course it was balanced by the need to finish.
 I still aimed for a minimum of 500 words a day, I just made sure they were good quality.